My Encounters With a Legend

 Now, Veronicah Kitimet was a beautiful girl who was special to me because of the way I loved and adored her.
 I used to love fantasizing her and me going out for dates together.
 But as I have said, I was girl-shy, so I never revealed to her how deeply I loved and adored her.
 I never even winked at her.

 As for the boys I befriended in my home-area of Kiserian, they were too many to list here.
 Like there was Robert Maina, a handsome boy who later on in 2006 shared with me a few true stories that made me understand life better.

 Then there was Thomas Waweru who was a classmate and a great friend of my eldest brother Joe Kagigite.
 I remember Thomas Waweru used to keep keys for our classrooms at Noru-Moru Primary School back in 1995 and he was charged with the duty of opening them early every morning.

-The Ngong Hills, the streams, the small valleys, the sloping paths that we trod on our way to school - those were the landmarks of our lives.
+The Ngong Hills, the streams, the small valleys, the sloping paths that we trod on our way to school - these were the landmarks in our lives.